mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/cancel-by-user.png)](assets/images/cancel-by-user.png)

 The cancel funtionality can also be used in case of non-sunshine scenarios.
-It could be if the call to initiate a payment is faulty or it might be that the client never receives the response.
+It could be if the call to initiate a payment is faulty or if the client never receives the response.
 In this case the client should either retry the call (as described in [Error Handling](api_principles#error_handling) or the client could try to get the payment id by the order id and cancel afterwards.